rweather/interprogram/doc/reference.md

 in either the classic or extended syntax; it is necessary to use array subscripts like `A(3)`.

-When using `PUNCH THE FOLLOWING CHARACTERS` or `COPY TAPE`, the terminating `~~~~~` will be printed to the output when using the classic syntax.
-This replicates the original behaviour on punch tape, which allowed the output of one program to be easily fed into another program.
-The terminator can be suppressed by putting a comma after the statement:

-    PUNCH THE FOLLOWING CHARACTERS,
-    THIS IS A MESSAGE
-    ~~~~~

-    COPY TAPE,

-The blanks are always omitted when using the extended syntax.
-No need
-for a comma.

 The original implementation terminated input data with `END` or `#`.
 This implementation uses the end of file (EOF) condition instead.
 Existing input data tapes will need to be converted to remove `END`/`#`,